 Destiny Emmanuel is the author of Beyond Vanity, a book that highlights the negative impact of cultism on Nigeriaâ€™s educational system.
 In this interview with Adewale Oshodi, he speaks on his research on cultism in tertiary institutions and how cultism can be curbed through collective efforts.
 Excerpts:

-Anthony-Claret is a software Engineer, entrepreneur and the founder of Codewit INC and CEO of Portia Web Solutions.
-Mr. Claret publishes and manages the content on Codewit Word News website and associated websites.
+Anthony-Claret is a software Engineer, entrepreneur and the founder of Codewit INC. Mr. Claret publishes and manages the content on Codewit Word News website and associated websites.
 He's a writer, IT Expert, great administrator, technology enthusiast, social media lover and all around digital guy.